arskom/spyne/doc/source/manual/05-02_validation.rst

 Currently, data validation can be handled by two subsystems:

 Xml schema validation:
-    Such rules are enforced by *lxml*'s schema validation feature.
+    Such rules are enforced by lxml's schema validation feature.
 This is of course only useful for Xml-based protocols.

 "Soft" validation:
-    *Spyne* itself implements enforcing a subset of the XmlSchema-type constraints in a protocol-independent way.
+    Spyne itself implements enforcing a subset of the XmlSchema-type constraints in a protocol-independent way.
 When using this mode, it's also possible to use Spyne's imperative validation hooks.